Sample Answers to Interrogatories in a Product Defect Lawsuit

 ANSWER NO. 24: Plaintiff did testify at his Worker’s Compensation Hearing.

-INTERROGATORY NO. 25: If you have ever made claim for any benefits under any insurance policy or against any person, firm or corporation for personal injuries and/or bodily injury which you have not heretofore listed in your answers to these interrogatories, set forth the nature of the injury or condition for which such claim was made, the name and address of the person, firm or corporation to whom or against whom the claim was made, the nature and amount of any payment received therefore and the date it was received.
+INTERROGATORY NO. 25: If you have ever claimed any benefits under any insurance policy or against any person, firm or corporation for personal injuries and/or bodily injury which you have not heretofore listed in your answers to these interrogatories, set forth the nature of the injury or condition for which such claim was made, the name and address of the person, firm or corporation to whom or against whom the claim was made, the nature and amount of any payment received therefore and the date it was received.

-ANSWER NO. 25: Plaintiff objects to this interrogatory as the information sought is irrelevant, and the discovery of which is not likely to lead to information which would be admissible at trial.
+ANSWER NO. 25: Plaintiff objects to this interrogatory as the information sought is irrelevant, and the discovery of which is not likely to lead to information that would be admissible at trial.
 Furthermore, the probative value is outweighed by the prejudicial effect; however, without answers to previous interrogatories.

 INTERROGATORY NO. 26: If you contend that the party propounding these Interrogatories at any time made an admission against interest with respect to any issue involved in this litigation, state the date and place and in whose presence the admission against interest was made and the nature thereof.

 ANSWER NO. 26: Defendant did make an admission as to the mishandling of evidence in this case.
-Discovery is ongoing and this Answer may be supplemented.
+Discovery is ongoing, and this Answer may be supplemented.

 INTERROGATORY NO. 27: If any of the persons named in response to the preceding Interrogatories are known or related to you, or to each other, state the nature of such acquaintanceship or relationship.

 ANSWER NO. 27: Plaintiff knows Defendants from instituting the instant action and being involved in the accident, and has doctor-patient relationships with his healthcare providers.
-The individuals identified in these Answer to Interrogatories are identified by the nature of their relationship to Plaintiff.
+The individuals identified in these Answer to Interrogatories are identified by the nature of their relationship to the Plaintiff.

 INTERROGATORY NO. 28: State the identity, part number and description of all of the components and parts of the product which is the subject of this suit which you alleged to have been defective in materials, workmanship, manufacture, design, or otherwise, specifying in your answer the exact nature of each such defect or defective condition and the manner in which you contend such defect affected the operation or safety of the road case and state the names and addresses of all persons having personal knowledge thereof and identify all documents that evidence your answer.